-A distinctive feature of the IB Diploma is the IB Core which consists of three components.
+A distinctive feature of the IB Diploma is the IB Core, consisting of three components.
 The Core is studied alongside the six subjects chosen by the student and completes the full Diploma.
 Students following Diploma Courses may choose to follow one, two or all three IB Core components.

-Theory of Knowledge (TOK)
+Component 1: Theory of Knowledge (TOK)

-In Theory of Knowledge (TOK), students reflect on the nature of knowledge and how we know what we claim to know.
+In Theory of Knowledge (TOK), students reflect on the nature of knowledge and how we know what we profess to know.
 It's designed to encourage critical thinking by examining different ways of knowing (sense perception, emotion, language and reason) and different areas of knowledge, including mathematics, natural science, human science, history and ethics.
-TOK is assessed through an oral presentation that looks at the student's ability to apply TOK thinking to a real-life situation.
-Students must also write a 1,600 word essay.
-Students choose one essay title from six set by the IB.
-Upcoming and past questions include:
+TOK is assessed via a student-created exhibition of three objects that explores how TOK manifests in the world around us.
+Students must also write a 1,600 word essay with answering a single question chosen from six offerings set by the IB.
+Examples of these questions include: